awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

 + **Secure connections** — It provides a secure TLS connection from any location using the OpenVPN client\.
 + **Managed service** — It is an AWS managed service, so it removes the operational burden of deploying and managing a third\-party remote access VPN solution\.
 + **High availability and elasticity** — It automatically scales to the number of users connecting to your AWS resources and on\-premises resources\.
-+ **Authentication** — It supports client authentication using Active Directory and certificate\-based authentication\.
++ **Authentication** — It supports client authentication using Active Directory, federated authentication, and certificate\-based authentication\.
 + **Granular control** — It enables you to implement custom security controls by defining network\-based access rules\.
 These rules can be configured at the granularity of Active Directory groups\.
 You can also implement access control using security groups\.
 + **Ease of use** — It enables you to access your AWS resources and on\-premises resources using a single VPN tunnel\.
 + **Manageability** — It enables you to view connection logs, which provide details on client connection attempts\.
 You can also manage active client connections, with the ability to terminate active client connections\.